How can communities take control of their broadband future?

-In this article we look at how municipalities with inadequate broadband services can take control of their broadband future.
+In this article we look at how communities and regions with inadequate broadband services can take control of their broadband future.
 Much has been written on why this is clearly important for your community vitality and economic well-being.
-It is also clear that many municipalities, especially in rural America, continue to lack 21st century broadband with no realistic prospect for this to be addressed by commercial service providers.
+It is also clear that many municipalities and counties, especially in rural America, continue to lack 21st century broadband with no realistic prospect for this to be addressed by commercial service providers.
 We are talking about not only the FCC recommended minimum of 25 mbps down / 10 mbps up, but gigabit service for the future.

 To change the broadband status quo requires municipalities to take the initiative – but how?